fralken/sbt-play-npm/README.md

 - `npmTestTask`: task to run tests.
 This is automatically executed before the `test` task
 - `npmBuildTask`: task to build the application.
 This is automatically executed before the `dist` and `stage` tasks
 - `npmCleanTask`: task to clean the build folder.
 This is automatically executed before the `clean` task

+## Known issues

+When running `sbt run`, pressing ctrl-D to stop the server may not stop the Node server completely.
+In this case you have to kill the Node process manually.
+As a workaround you can press ctrl-C instead, which exits sbt completely.